expo/expo/docs/pages/development/installation.md

 ## 2. Basic configuration

-To scan a QR code to load your project's JavaScript in your development build, you'll need to configure a deep link scheme for your app.
-The fastest way to do this is with the `uri-scheme` package:
+Development builds use deep links to open projects from the QR code.
+If you have added a custom deep link scheme to your project, your development build will use it.
+However, if this isn't the case, you need to configure the deep link support for your app.
+The `uri-scheme` package will do this for you once you have chosen a scheme.

 <InstallSection packageName="expo-development-client" cmd={["npx uri-scheme add <your scheme>"]} hideBareInstructions />